coderanger/coderanger.net/content/posts/chef-rfcs.md

 Each RFC proposes a major change to Chef or another piece of software, or to the processes we use to develop them.
-Not every change requires an RFC, but for big changes or those that may affect a large number of people, the RFC process allows us to discuss and develop them together.
+Not every change requires an RFC, but for big changes or those that may affect a large number of people the RFC process allows us to discuss and develop them together.
 Each RFC describes the problem it is solving, the motivation for the change, a specification of the change, and a discussion of how this specification was arrived at.